 Social Rehabilitation Assistance is a payment which helps people who are in a residential social rehabilitation programme and their benefit isn't enough to meet the fees.
 Payments are made directly to the programme provider.

-Who can get it
+Who can get it?

 You may get Social Rehabilitation Assistance if you are in an approved social rehabilitation programme and getting a benefit.